 Benefits and Drawbacks of Natural Fiber Rugs

 Built with fibers that are 100% natural and sustainable, natural fiber rugs have a wide range of benefits.
-Made with plant fibers like sisal, jute, hemp, seagrass, and more, natural fiber rugs can come in a variety of textures and colors that match any interior design style.
+Made with plant fibers like sisal, jute, hemp, and seagrass, or others like wool rugs, natural fiber rugs can come in a variety of textures and colors that match any interior design style.
 They can also come in unique patterns to liven up your home and create eye-catching pieces.

 Beyond their fun styles and comfort level, natural fiber rugs have practical benefits as well.
 For starters, they are static-free as they are very absorbent.
 Their ability to hold moisture means your hair won’t stand on end and will lessen your chances of getting a nasty shock.
 In addition, natural fibers are good at collecting dust in their weaves, which eliminates the amount of dust particles in the air.
 If you suffer from allergies, this means there are fewer particles in the air that could trigger your allergies.

 With the benefits out of the way, it’s time to flip the coin.
 Remember the high absorbency we mentioned earlier?
 This can also be a bit of a drawback.
 Because natural fiber rugs absorb lots of water, you need to be very careful with how you clean them.
-In fact, water saturation should be avoided altogether to avoid damaging your rug’s color or fibers.
-In addition, some natural fibers have very thick weaves.
+In fact, water saturation should be avoided altogether to avoid damaging your rug’s color or fibers, so no steam cleaning.
+In addition, some natural carpet fibers have very thick weaves.
 While thick weaves make great dirt catchers, they can also feel coarse on bare feet.

 The bottom line?
-Natural fiber rugs are perfect for the indoors, adding plenty of style and comfort to any space through their warm textures and colors.
-But if you need an area rug for your patio or a high traffic area in your home, you may want to take a look at a synthetic option.
+Natural fiber rugs are perfect for the indoors, adding plenty of style and comfort to any living room, bedroom or hallway through their warm textures and colors.
+But if you need an area rug for your patio or a high traffic area in your home, you may want to take a look at synthetic material.

 Some weaves can be tough on bare feet